gageorgiev/simple-sort-visualizer/README.md

 ## Simple Sort Vizualizer
 This project aims to provide a tool for vizualizing different sorting algorithms.
-Currently the algorithms that are available are Bubble sort, Quick sort, Heap sort, Gnome sort and Odd-Even sort.
+Currently the algorithms that are available are Bubble sort, Quick sort, in-place Merge sort, Heap sort, Gnome sort and Odd-Even sort.

 It is implemented in React with additional styling provided by TailwindCSS.